maira1001001/backend-challenge/challenge.md

 <!-- @format -->

-# Technical Quiz
+# Treasury Prime Quiz challenge

-1. Position: Clojure Software Engineer
-2. Location: San Francisco, CA, US

-Below are 6 questions on the Technical Quiz.
+Below are 6 questions on the Treasury Prime Technical Quiz.

+Please email back when done.
+Here are the ground rules:

+- Try to keep your answers brief.
 - The quiz is open book, open internet, but no other collaboration is allowed.
+- Please don't post the questions or answers on the public internet - for example, don't put it on a public github repo.
 - You may use any programming languages (e.g. C, Ruby, Java, Clojure, etc) you wish to illustrate your answers.
 - You can do it all in one language, or many.
 - It's important that you answer all the questions correctly.

 Good Luck!

-# First Quiz

 1. Given a one dimensional array of data write a function that returns a new array with the data reversed.
 Don't just use the reverse function that is built into your environment.

-- execution: `node 01reverseArray.js`

-# Second Quiz

 2. Write a quick and dirty program (not just a standalone function) to print a count of all the different "words" in a text file.
 Use any definition of word that makes logical sense or makes your job easy.